 Kenya Overland Travel

-Kenya, on the east coast of Africa, with its rolling hills, grassy plains, and colourful tribesmen, offers the classic image of Africa – the very reason why its so popular for safaris and overland adventures.
+Kenya, on the east coast of Africa, with its rolling hills, grassy plains, and colourful tribesmen, offers the classic image of Africa – the very reason why Kenya safaris and overland adventures are so popular.

 From exceptional national parks and reserves like the famed Masai Mara plains and sprawling Amboseli National Park, to the flamingo filled Lake Nakuru, Kenya is a safari paradise.
 While the expat white community and third generation European settlers remain in upper class Nairobi suburbs, the local Kikuyu people and the proud Maasai and Samburu still make up the majority of Kenya’s population.